Novavax posts quarterly profit on COVID vaccine sales

-Aug 8 (Reuters) - Novavax NVAX.O reported a second-quarter profit on Tuesday, helped by strong sales from its COVID-19 vaccines.
+Aug 8 (Reuters) - Novavax NVAX.O reported a second-quarter profit on Tuesday, helped by strong revenue from its COVID-19 vaccines, but still trimmed its full-year forecast for sales of the shot.

+The biotech company also entered into a stock purchase agreement with SK Bioscience Co 302440.KS, under which Novavax will issue 6.5 million shares to the South Korean company at $13 per share.

-The vaccine maker posted net income of $58 million, or $0.58 per share, in the quarter, compared with a net loss of $510 million, or $2.69 a share, a year earlier.
+The vaccine maker posted net income of $58 million, or $0.58 per share, for the quarter, compared with a net loss of $510 million, or $6.53 a share, a year earlier.

 The company reported revenue of $424 million, compared with analysts' estimates of $240 million, according to Refinitiv IBES data.

+The company last month said it had developed an updated vaccine candidate targeting the XBB.1.5 coronavirus variant, and is manufacturing at commercial scale with the intent to meet the U.S. government's timeline for regulatory action in September.

+Novavax's stock has lost around 95% of its value since last year as the company grappled with weak demand for its COVID-19 vaccines after being a late entrant in a market already dominated by the likes of Pfizer-BioNTech PFE.N, 22UAy.DE, Moderna MRNA.O and AstraZeneca AZN.L.

-(Reporting by Leroy Leo in Bengaluru; Editing by Varun H K and Shounak Dasgupta)
+(Reporting by Leroy Leo in Bengaluru; Editing by Varun H K, Shounak Dasgupta and Maju Samuel)

 ((Leroy.Dsouza@thomsonreuters.com; Twitter: https://twitter.com/LeroyLeo7))